netsuite-open-accounting-period

 While financial tools have changed, the mission hasn't: manage your business's resources well, use them wisely, keep your financial operations in check, optimize your processes for more efficiency, and expand.

-This guide discusses the steps necessary to open or set up an accounting period in NetSuite, which allows users to keep their financial operations running seamlessly.
+This guide outlines the steps to open or set up an accounting period in NetSuite, enabling users to keep their financial operations running smoothly.

 What Is an Accounting Period in NetSuite?

-An accounting period is a timeframe for which financial transactions are recorded in a systematic manner and later reported.
-Depending on the company's fiscal calendar and accounting policies, an accounting period can be a month, a quarter, or a year; the former two are used as segments of the time within the fiscal year for reporting and auditing purposes.
+An accounting period is a period of time during which financial transactions are recorded systematically and later reported.
+Depending on the company's fiscal calendar and accounting policies, an accounting period can be a month, a quarter, or a year; the latter two are used as segments of the fiscal year for reporting and auditing purposes.

-Accounting periods ensure that all transactions are recorded in the appropriate time frame, which allows for accurate financial reporting and analysis.
-This is important for maintaining the integrity of financial data, which subsequently impacts the efficiency of your business operations.
+Accounting periods ensure that all transactions are recorded in the appropriate time frame, enabling accurate financial reporting and analysis.
+This is important for maintaining the integrity of financial data, which, in turn, impacts the efficiency of your business operations.

 How to Manage Accounting Periods in NetSuite

 NetSuite, a cloud-based business management software, allows you to streamline your operations and improve your efficiency by helping you track your finances and operations.
-It allows businesses to leverage real-time data to increase business performance, make informed business decisions, comply with regulations, and meet reporting needs.
+It allows businesses to leverage real-time data to improve performance, make informed decisions, comply with regulations, and meet reporting requirements.

 To successfully open and manage accounting periods in NetSuite, users need to enable this functionality.

 To do so, go to Setup > Accounting > Manage G/L > Manage Accounting Periods.
-From there, you can set up the accounting period as a Full Year, marking at which month the fiscal year starts or ends.
+From there, you can set up the accounting period as a Full Year, specifying the month the fiscal year starts or ends.

-However, there are options for you to set up periods one at a time, such as selecting the New Year-Only, New Quarter-Only, or Base Period option.
+However, you can set up periods one at a time, such as selecting the New Year-Only, New Quarter-Only, or Base Period option.
 In either case, enter the period name and select the first and the last date of said period.
-The same technique applies to both single accounting periods and quarterly periods.
+The same technique applies to both single and quarterly accounting periods.

 It's worth noting that you can edit or delete an accounting period after it has been created and set up.
-You can't delete an accounting period after it has been closed, but you can edit and manage these periods.
+You can't delete an accounting period once it's closed, but you can edit and manage them.

-Once the period is closed, it's considered complete, and no one can make any changes to the general ledger, which could subsequently impact changes to posting transactions for said period.
+Once the period is closed, it's considered complete, and no one can make any changes to the general ledger, which could subsequently affect posting transactions for that period.
 If a closed period requires changes, it has to be reopened before those changes can be implemented.

 How to Reopen a Closed Accounting Period in NetSuite